How To Choose Clean Processed Foods

 • some energy bars (like RX, Clif, Lara, and others)

 I’ve got a bit of a hierarchy going with the good-processed foods.
 For one, I look for minimally processed items.
 These potentially boxed or bagged foods contain ingredients that I recognize and that I would use at home to prepare the food myself.
 Yes, this means that I take a bit more time while shopping to read the ingredients.
 I don’t mind this because the grocery store is my partner in eating clean.
 It also means that just because a food is gluten-free or is made with quinoa or greens — doesn’t mean it’s clean eats.
+You still want to read the ingredients to see if they align with your eating style.

 Take, for example, the ingredients present in this roasted garlic chicken frozen dinner, a gluten-free gem made with spinach from Lean Cuisine.